revzim/ttv-viewer/README.md

   * npm run start
     * or yarn start
   * application will start
-    *  ex: enter the streamer name into the search box then hit enter or tap 'watch'.
+    *  ex: enter the streamer name into the search box then hit enter or tap 'watch'
   * and
   * a local server will spin up at localhost:8085
     * route `/ttv/<streamer>` where \<streamer\> = streamer to watch